Sensory Support Centre (SSC)

 How is the provision in your SSC different from a mainstream school?

-The school provides a support network with a range of tools which may be used to address its students’ personalised needs.
-These include in-class support; small group work for literacy, numeracy and social skills; individual tuition by our intervention team; information, advice and guidance; student profiles; modified curricula; mentoring, access to a counsellor or an Educational Psychologist if needed and access to technological aids.
+The SSC provides in-class support; small group work for literacy, numeracy and social skills; deaf education and culture; individual tuition by our intervention team; information, advice and guidance; student profiles; modified curricula; mentoring, access to a counsellor or an Educational Psychologist if needed and access to technological aids.

-Within the SSC we use, in addition to all the above, a communication method suitable to individual needs.
-Every student has an individualized timetable.
-We provide personalised withdrawal with a Teacher of the Deaf.
-We provide students with and encourage the use of a radio aid system.
+Within the SSC we use, a communication method suitable to individual needs.
+Every student has an individualised timetable in which they receive personalised withdrawal with a Teacher of the Deaf.
+Where necessary the timetable is adapted to provide additional curriculum support in a withdrawal base from both teachers and Special Support Assistants.

 We arrange for signers, readers and additional time in external examinations.
-We provide staff with Deaf Awareness.
-We provide support on school trips.
-We can arrange signed support for extra-curricular activities if these are an individual needs.
+We can arrange signed support for extra-curricular activities if these are needs.
 Students can attend the Games Club at lunchtimes which is held within the Learning Support area.

 There is close liaison between SSC staff, Heads of Year and subject teachers.
 Hazelwick has an on-site counsellor and SSC students have access to this with support if required.